longrio94/Survival_PUBG/README.md

 # Survival_PUBG

-## Survival Analysis using Kaplan-Meier Estimate, Cox-proportional hazards (Cox-PH), Accelerated Failure Time (AFT) on Pubg Player Dataset.
+## Survival Analysis using Kaplan-Meier Estimate, Cox-proportional hazards (Cox-PH), Accelerated Failure Time (AFT) on Pubg Player Dataset with Spark.

 #### PUBG :"PlayerUnknown's Battlegrounds also known as PUBG is an online multiplayer game.